 Cold water is usually used for delicate items or items with instructions to be washed in cold water.
-It's also the best options for clothing that have bright colors that may run or fade at higher temperatures.
-If your cold water items are heavily soiled or dirty, you need to be especially diligent about checking and pre-treating for stains.
+It's the best option for clothing that has bright colors which may run or fade at higher temperatures.
+If your cold water items are heavily soiled or dirty, you need to be especially diligent about pre-treating for stains.
 They may require a longer wash time or a pre-soak before washing to fully remove stains.

 - Check the Water Temperature on Your Washing Machine Before You Wash Checking the actual water temperature of your machine will give you a good baseline on how well it is functioning and if the temperature dials are accurate.
-Do do this, use a candy thermometer and check the water temperature of the cold, warm, and hot water settings.
+Do do this, use a candy thermometer and gauge the water temperature of the cold, warm, and hot water settings.
 Hot water is most often 10 degrees colder when it arrives at your machine from when it leaves your hot water heater.
 In general, hot water is 130 F (54.4 C) or above.
-Warm water is between 110 and 90 F (43.3-32.2 C).
-Cold water is generally between 80 and 60 F (26.7-15 C).
+Warm water is between 110 and 90 F (43.3 to 32.2 C).
+Cold water is generally between 80 and 60 F (26.7 to 15 C).
 If cold water is below 60 F (15 C), clothes are unlikely to be cleaned very well.
 The temperature of your water can vary greatly depending on the weather outside, too.
-Be aware of what is actually coming out of your hoses and into your washing machine.
+It's helpful to be aware of what is actually coming out of your hoses and into your washing machine.

 - Pre-Treat Stains Pre-treating any stains will allow the clothing to get clean before washing in the machine.
 Take the time to pre-treat for stain removal before washing items and you have a much better chance of clothing coming out clean and stain-free.
 Check the tags or do a spot test in a hidden area before applying any stain treatment product.